RichyBoy/github-pages/_posts/2025-01-09-dockerregistry.md

 As a home developer you may only have one machine - in which case you may not even care about 'deploying' a container as long as it runs under MS Visual Code et al, or is built and deployed into the local Docker desktop instance.
 However I have a raspberry pi, a microserver and a laptop all running linux, as well as WSL 2 on my main Windows host.. and I also like to 'emulate' a more corporate/enterprise environment because ultimately that's where my skills are deployed professionally.
 Pulling the container from a registry is how it is supposed to work after all..

 Running a registry for Docker is therefore very useful - and the pre-packaged image <https://hub.docker.com/_/registry> ticks the boxes.
 Except it really only does run locally and direct http connections are out of the question.
 Thus, SSL certificates are required to enable https.
-I have chose to run the docker registry on my microserver.
+I have chosen to run the docker registry on my microserver.

 This post isn't a tutorial, I'm not going through the finer points of certification generation but it is a aide-memoire to a bunch of commands I'll only ever run once in a blue moon.